gitter-badger/CLOUD-ATLAS/README.md

 Your API is pretty much the only bottleneck!
 But that's awesome, since we've eliminated every other administrational burden, with just dropping our app to Cloudflare.

-Cloudflare are able to catch spikes in traffic with ease.
+Cloudflare is able to catch spikes in traffic with ease.
 Without Cloudflare, you would have to pay server traffic every time a user visits your app/page or downloads or updates the app.

 If the free tier of most as-a-service/api providers is used up, many developers regret some of their decisions due to the complexity of the huge amount of connected environments that developers in the pre-Jamstack time were facing.